TimMisiak/timmisiak.github.io/content/posts/whats-the-data-model.md

     [2]              : "And our final string!"
 ```

 Compare that to what you would see without the debugger data model.
-We can use the ```??``` command, which by default does not use the debugger data model for evaluation and visualization.
+The ```??``` command does not use the debugger data model for evaluation and visualization by default, so you can use that to see what evaluation would look like without the data model.

 ```
 0:000> ?? testVec